 Why do some refunds take longer than others?

-For some taxpayers, the identity-protection safeguards implemented by the IRS in recent years may account for longer wait times.
+For some taxpayers, PATH Act requirements and other identity-protection safeguards implemented by the IRS may account for longer wait times.

 Other things that can delay your refund include but are not limited to: